 A Good Sunhat

 If you are considering what to pack for Morocco, I recommend picking a stylish sunhat!
-You’ll want some hats for walking around in the hot sun all day.
-Unlike the classic fez above, I’d recommend a hat with a brim.
-If you’re traveling around much of Africa, we have some great recommendations on safari hats that serve many functions.
+You’ll want hats for walking around in the hot sun all day, and I recommend a hat with a brim.
+We have some great recommendations if you’re traveling around much of Africa.

 Scarf, shemagh, Or Bandana